reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1377/README.md

 ```
 * `A`: The array to be sorted.
 * `N`: The size of `A`.
-* `changed`: The flag to check if any changes happened from `A` in a sort.
+* `changed`: The flag to check if any changes happened in a bubble sort loop for `A`.
-It becomes true if any changes made in a bubble sort loop.
+It becomes true if any changes were made.
 If it is true at the end of the loop, another bubble sort loop starts as the order of some elements changed in `A`.
 Otherwise, the program prints the number of the iteration and end the algorithm.
 * `i`: The iterative number to tell the number of times of the bubble sort so far.